mayankmssharma/Semantic-Segmentaion/README.md

     -  DeepLabv3 IoU Score: Attained a competitive IoU of 0.825 with DeepLabv3.
     -  Comparison Charts: Included charts comparing the IoU scores and Dice loss of different models.

-- *Results:*
-  - Custom U-Net IoU Score: Achieved an IoU of 0.810 with the custom U-Net model.
-  - U-Net with ResNet101 IoU Score: Improved IoU to 0.828 by incorporating ResNet101.
-  - DeepLabv3 IoU Score: Attained a competitive IoU of 0.825 with DeepLabv3.
-  - Comparison Charts: Included charts comparing the IoU scores and Dice loss of different models.

   ![alt text](https://github.com/lalwanii26/semantic-segmentaion-water-bodies/blob/main/images/result.png?raw=true)

 - *Evaluation Metrics:*